agmoss/flinks-python/README.rst

 Installation
 ------------

-To install python-flinks, please use pip_ (or pipenv_) as follows:
+To install pyflinks, please use pip_ (or pipenv_) as follows:

 .. code-block:: shell

-    $ pip install --pre python-flinks
+    $ pip install --pre pyflinks

 Basic usage
 -----------